wilmoore/attributes.php/README.md

 are unable to provide code, I may indeed write the code or take whatever you provide and massage it into shape.

-That being said, I can't guarantee 100% thtat every pull request will land.
+That being said, I can't guarantee 100% that every pull request will land.
 Feel free to send me a note via [twitter](http://twitter.com/wilmoore) to discuss any potential contributions.
 Discussion via the issue log is fine as well.